-The Company is a junior mining, exploration and development company engaged in the acquisition, exploration and development of mineral resource properties primarily in the Pacific Northwest of North America.
+The Company is a junior mining, exploration and development company engaged in the acquisition, exploration and development of mineral resource properties primarily in British Columbia, Canada and the western United States.
 The Company was formed under the Canada Business Corporations Act as Central Timmins Exploration Corp. on November 10, 2017 by articles of incorporation.
 On August 31, 2020 the Company concurrently changed its name to P2 Gold Inc. and filed Articles of Amendment to continue its incorporation under the Business Corporations Act (British Columbia).